Updated February 20, 2019.

 This franchise currently ranks #141 on Entrepreneur magazine’s Franchise 500 list, a significant drop from last year’s ranking of #99.
 Founded in 1995 and franchising since 2010, the number of locations has grown in recent years from only five in 2010 to the current total of 106, of which seven are company-owned and all are located in the U.S.

 Doc Popcorn builds on one of the most beloved snack foods: popcorn.
 But the kind of popcorn being sold by this chain is not your typical popcorn.
 It enhances the popular whole-grain snack with proprietary blends of flavors concocted from quality ingredients without any trans fats, MSG, artificial colors, or preservatives, making its products much healthier than many other popcorn snacks.
 Innovative signature flavors include Cocoa Caliente, Cheese ‘n’ Caramel, French Toast, Hoppin’ Jalapeño, Sinfully Cinnamon, and ten others.

 Doc Popcorn is a natural choice for locations such as malls, outlet shopping centers, stadiums, entertainment venues, convention centers, transportation hubs, amusement parks, fairs and festivals, farmers’ markets, and other high traffic venues.
 Franchisees can choose from three different models including a small storefront, a kiosk, or a cart.

-Founded in 2003 by husband and wife team Rob and Renee Israel in Boulder, Colorado and franchising since 2009, the number of locations has reached 113, of which one is company-owned and 10 are located outside the U.S.
+Founded in 2003 by husband and wife team Rob and Renee Israel in Boulder, Colorado and franchising since 2009, the number of locations just dropped for the first time from last year’s 113 to the current total of 96, of which one is company-owned and eight are located outside the U.S.

 7. Dream Dinners